-To be eligible for the medical expenses deduction, the costs must qualify as medical expenses.
-See Chapter 6 (6-II.D.) for the PHA's policy on what counts as a medical expense.
+To be eligible for the health and medical care expense deduction, the costs must qualify as health and medical care expenses.
+See Chapter 6 (6-II.D.) for the PHA's policy on what counts as a health and medical care expense.